Retroperspect/UFO_blog/README.md

 If ignoring one of these examples, it could potentially lead to: Customers unable to access website, backend slowing down or chrashing cause of hardware limitations, database chrash or not saving new data.

 There are many other cases which this can be applied to.
 This will provide a good way to know exactly how every inch of a system is doing at any time.

+There are other monitoring which can come out of the box, an example of this is Digital ocean and amazon's cloudwatch monitoring systems.
+They are monitoring the VM's which is setup.
+However these do not monitor specific actions within the programs that are running in the machine.
+If per say, that an important metric is something that is only obtained by observing how a process is doing.
+We will have to implement a way for us to observce whats going on inside the process.
+This can be done in more ways than one.

-There are more ways to implement metrics monitoring, this solution will use Prometheus in conjunction with grafana.
+There are more ways to implement metrics monitoring, this solution which we will present, will use Prometheus in conjunction with grafana.
 - [Prometheus](https://prometheus.io/): A database good at treating time-series data.
 >- The database comes with a feature that can call a http endpoint at ```ip:port.../metrics``` the metrics.
 - Pros of prometheus: